School of Information Technology

 Collaboration and Innovative lab environments

-The two collaboration arenas Centre for Health Technology Halland and Electronics Centre in Halmstad, as well as the development lab Halmstad Intelligent Home, are organised under the School of Information Technology.
+The innovation centre Leap for Life and the collaboration arena Electronics Centre in Halmstad, as well as the development lab Halmstad Intelligent Home, are organised under the School of Information Technology.

 Management and administration